 Dr. Norris earned the doctor of philosophy in educational leadership from the University of Mississippi and the master of science in microbiology from the Mississippi University for Women (MUW).
 She also earned her undergraduate degree from the MUW.
 She is a registered medical technologist and has specialist certification in microbiology.

 Norris worked in labs for many years before changing to hospital education.
 She was the education director for the South Central VA Health Care Network that included 10 medical centers.
-At the University of Mississippi Medical Center, Norris serves as the executive director of academic effectiveness for the campus and as director for the doctor of health administration program.
+At the University of Mississippi Medical Center, Norris serves as the executive director of academic effectiveness for the campus.

 Mr. Pollard earned his Master of Arts in Literature degree from the University of Southern Mississippi as well as his undergraduate degree.